sakaiproject/sakai/scormplayer/README.md

 As of Sakai 20, the above sakai.property is no longer needed.
 See SCO-161 for technical details.

+## Sakai.properties (for Sakai 20+)

+### Control the default setting for "Show Content Package Structure in Player" (table of contents) when uploading new modules:

+scorm.config.showTOC.default=true/false
+**Default is false**

+### Control the default setting for "Show Player Controls (e.g. Start, Next, Back, Suspend, Quit buttons)" when uploading new modules:

+scorm.config.showNavBar.default=true/false
+**Default is false**

 ## Historical Info

 This project was originally developed and maintained by UC Davis and made available on an ECL 1 license.